forestgrape/coronavirus/3_medical/diagnosis_and_viral_load.md

 ##### Results
 "We found that the viral load of the sputum specimen in the lower respiratory tract tested at baseline is closely related to the severity of COVID-19.
 More importantly, patients with a higher baseline viral load are more likely to become severe." //shown in Figure 1 of the paper.

+#### Lin
+Lin, C., Xiang, J., Yan, M., Li, H., Huang, S., & Shen, C. (2020). *Comparison of throat swabs and sputum specimens for viral nucleic acid detection in 52 cases of novel coronavirus (SARS-Cov-2)-infected pneumonia (COVID-19).* Clinical chemistry and laboratory medicine, 58(7), 1089–1094. <https://doi.org/10.1515/cclm-2020-0187>

+#### Summary Lai
+Lai, C., Chen, Z., Lui, G., Ling, L., Li, T., Wong, M., Ng, R., Tso, E., Ho, T., Fung, K., Ng, S. T., Wong, B., Boon, S. S., Hui, D., & Chan, P. (2020).
+*Prospective Study Comparing Deep Throat Saliva With Other Respiratory Tract Specimens in the Diagnosis of Novel Coronavirus Disease 2019.*
+The Journal of infectious diseases, 222(10), 1612–1619. <https://doi.org/10.1093/infdis/jiaa487>

+##### Findings
+Most findings agree with those of [Yang et al](#summary-yang):
+* Sputum has a very high detection rate and higher than NPS or DTS.
+* The detection rate is highest in the early days. //astonishingly the viral load from day 6 to 10, but possibly there was a bias to sample severe cases multiple times.
+* For mild cases the viral load from sputum and NPS is similar, where as for severe cases the viral load is much higher in sputum (Figure 2). //as observed by Yang et al in [Figure 1](#yang-figure-1). //The observation is more pronounced than in Yang et al.

+However unlike in [Yang et al](#summary-yang) and many other investigations (e.g. review [Mohammadi et al](#mohammadi) the viral load increases in the first days.

 ### Viral Load in URT